Matthew Rabinowitz: Early life and education

 Rabinowitz attended Sandown Primary School and Redhill School (Johannesburg) in South Africa where he won the South African National Science Olympiad in 1990.
 In 1991, he attended the University of the Witwatersrand where he studied astronomy, maths, philosophy, accounting and electrical engineering.
-In 1996, he relocated to the US after receiving a scholarship to attend Stanford University where he completed a Bachelor of Arts, Humanities and Social Sciences.
+In 1992, he relocated to the US after receiving a scholarship to attend Stanford University where he completed a Bachelor of Arts, Humanities and Social Sciences.
 In 2000, Rabinowitz completed a Ph.D. in Electrical Engineering with a minor in Aeronautics and Astronautics.
 He received the Levine Award and Terman Award for outstanding research and academics in the Departments of Physics and the School of Engineering.
-He was granted a graduate fellowship to the Stanford School of Engineering, and went on to complete a Ph.D. in Electrical Engineering.
+He was granted a graduate fellowship to the Stanford School of Engineering, where he completed a Ph.D. in Electrical Engineering.